THE ISSUE WITH USING OLD DOMESTIC APPLIANCES

 A few simple maintenance tasks are key to keeping your refrigeration appliances operating efficiently:

-Clean and inspect the door seals at the start and end of the season.
+Clean and inspect the door seals regularly.
 Seals that have perished or torn can allow warm, moist air into the appliance, causing frost buildup and forcing the appliance to consume more electricity to maintain its temperature.
 Cleaning is important as spills and stains invite mould and mildew, which accelerate seal deterioration.
 A useful trick is to place a torch inside and close the door; if you can see light escaping, the seals are not doing their job.
 If the seals are in poor condition and the appliance is quite old, seek to replace it.
 Otherwise, contact a refrigeration specialist to have the seals changed.

 Keep your appliances defrosted.
 A layer of frost insulates the appliance’s heat exchanger from the storage area, meaning it has to work harder to maintain the correct temperature, costing you extra money in the meantime.
 If you notice frost buildup exceeding 5 mm, it’s time to defrost.